Honey Dijon Pork Chops are flavorful, delicious, and oh-so versatile! Make them using sous vide, grill them on your patio, or bake them in your oven.

 I love using pork in our family meal plans.
 It’s super easy to prepare and it cooks quickly.

 Plus, pork takes on whatever flavor you decide making it super versatile!
+You can make honey Dijon pork chops or mix it up with garlic parmesan pork chops.

 This post is sponsored by Wisconsin Pork Producers Association.
 All thoughts and opinions are my own.